ligadata-mkhalawi/Kamanja/trunk/docs/source/python/python-guide.rst

 Steps to run the example:

 #.
 Start Zookeeper, Kafka
 #.
-Call CreateQueues
+Call the :ref:`createqueues-command-ref` command
+   to connect to the Kafka server and create some queues for simple testing.
 #.
-Run the Python_Reg.sh script in $KAMANJA_HOME/input/SampleApplications/bin.
-The step loads all messages, models, and adapter bindings.
+Run the Python_Reg.sh script
+   in the *$KAMANJA_HOME/input/SampleApplications/bin* directory to load all :ref:`messages<messages-term>`, :ref:`models<model-term>`,
+   and :ref:`adapter bindings<adapter-binding-config-ref>`.
 #.
 Start Kamanja.
 #.
-Run PushHmeqData.sh in $KAMANJA_HOME/input/SampleApplications/bin.
+Run the PushHmeqData.sh script
+   in the *$KAMANJA_HOME/input/SampleApplications/bin* directory.
 #.
 Watch the output queue.

 ::